 The centre of this novelty was indestructible.
 It had a presence about it which was essentially absent, with the discontinuity of absurdity, and it posed endlessly profound and open-ended philosophical and existential questions.

 Narrative involved the self-aware formulation of assumptions, proposals, projections, made subject to linear and rational mental events.
-It often asserted itself as a type of allegorical observation, question or opinion, but in this novel we were not concerned with the relative accuracy or inaccuracy of such illusory properties or proposals.
-No heed was paid to whether or not there was a coherent plot or idea, and none of the statements therein were considered as authentic opinions, social comments or observations.
+It often asserted itself as a type of allegorical observation, question or opinion, but we were not concerned with the relative accuracy or inaccuracy of such properties or proposals.
+No heed was paid to whether or not there was a coherent idea, and none of the statements herein were considered as authentic opinions, social comments or observations.

-The outward form of experience was the living body of a work that had a novel strategy, and its properties would be increased by the reader by means of certain practices that had to go unnamed as they were always bound to chance future events.
+The outward form of experience was the living body of a novel strategy, and its properties would be increased by the reader by means of certain practices that had to go unnamed as they were always bound to chance future events.